OpenBMB/BMList/README.md

 In BMList, we list models that:

-1. Have more than 1 billion parameters;
+1. Have at least 1 billion parameters;
 2. Have been publicly released either by a paper, an artice or a piece of news;
 3. Focus on text processing (we promise other models like vision or code models are coming soon!).

-Note that some info we listed may not be accurate.
-If there are any typos or mistakes, please feel free to raise issues or pull requests!
+If you find any typos or mistakes in this repo, please feel free to raise issues or pull requests!

 # Demos

-We found it is limited to show all information of big models in the GitHub repo.
-So that we use this repo to store raw information and provide two ways to get more info about big models.
+We find that it is limited to showing all information of big models in a GitHub repo.
+So we use this repo to store raw data and provide two ways to present more information.

 ## Multi-dimensional Table

-We show big models in a [multidimensional table](https://a0qwpgc3qv.feishu.cn/base/bascn2lp9dYCNe6GKdRd5sfPwhd), which is easy to show more info and classify models by organizations/languages.
+We show all information of big models in a [multi-dimensional table](https://a0qwpgc3qv.feishu.cn/base/bascn2lp9dYCNe6GKdRd5sfPwhd), which is easy to classify models by organizations/languages.

 ## Big Model Gallery